The Quest (Mal Waldron album)

-The Quest is an album by American jazz pianist Mal Waldron that was released by the New Jazz in July 1962.
+The Quest is an album by American jazz pianist Mal Waldron, released by the New Jazz in July 1962.
 It was recorded in June 1961, with Eric Dolphy and Booker Ervin.
 Some reissues of the album have appeared under Eric Dolphy's name.

 Reception

-The AllMusic review by Scott Yanow stated: "the complex music (which falls between hard bop and the avant-garde) is successfully interpreted.
+The AllMusic review by Scott Yanow stated that "the complex music (which falls between hard bop and the avant-garde) is successfully interpreted.
 Worth checking out".